psteinb/meetingcpp2017/slides.md

 > Klaus Iglberger: Guys that do know a lot about performance, do a lot of manual unrolling (manual vectorization).
 Apparently they don't trust the compiler too much.
 What is your take on this?

 > Chandler: How do you define "poeple who know a lot about performance"?
 Serious question.
 So I work with Google's optimisation team who is responsible for making our C++ code run fast.
 And I have never seen them manually unroll a loop.

-. . .

-> Chandler: They also have access to the compiler and they change it.
-A lot of the manual optimisation stems from having a compiler that you don't control.
-And this is why, I would encourage everyone in every organization to use an open-source compiler very near top-of-tree, so that when you want to change how the compiler works, you can actually go and write a patch for that compiler, get it submitted and then you have the compiler work in the way you want. it is the best way.
-Seize control of your fate.
-That is the beauty of open-source.

 ## chrono is your friend